opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 # Projects

 Projects are the main data containers on QField and QFieldCloud.

 Users can create any number of projects.

 Projects must contain a single `.qgs`/`.qgz` QGIS file, and may in addition contain any combination of geospatial files -- GeoPackages, Shapefiles, TIFs -- or data files such as photos, PDFs etc.

 To ensure optimal performance, is recommend keeping file sizes under 2GB.
-Larger files than this may take significantly longer to process.
+Larger files than this may take significantly longer to process and lead to [jobs](jobs.md) issues.

-Files cannot be shared between projects, unless [localized layers](../../how-to/outside-layers.md) are used.
+Files cannot be shared between projects, unless [shared layers](../../how-to/outside-layers.md) are used.

 QFieldCloud projects have a name and an owner.
 The owner of a project is a QFieldCloud user or an organization.